Introduction to User Stories #

 Generally, for any software development project, the requirements are specified using the following 2 formats depending on the SDLC method followed to develop the software:

-In the Waterfall Method, a comprehensive Software Requirements Specification (SRS) document focuses more on the “Functionality” (What) and “Solution” (How) rather than “User” (Who) and “Value” (Why).
+In the Waterfall Method, a Software Requirements Specification (SRS) document focuses more on the “Functionality” (What) and “Solution” (How) rather than “User” (Who) and “Value” (Why).
+Most of the time, it has contractual obligations that make it more rigid.

 Because of this, it often fails to deliver “Value” to the “User” or simply put, it’s not user-centric.